THE QUESTION FOR 100 METERS IN THE BLUE HOLE OF DAHAB: HISTORY, RISKS AND EXECUTION

 History of Fatal Accidents at the Blue Hole

-Unfortunately, the Blue Hole has earned a reputation as one of the most dangerous diving sites in the world.
-The combination of extreme depth, lack of underwater landmarks, the temptation to explore the Arch unprepared and unpredictable current conditions have contributed to numerous incidents, making the site a challenge for even the most experienced divers.
-Determining the exact number of deaths at the Dahab Blue Hole is also a difficult task, due to the varied nature of information sources and the lack of a centralized official record.
-Furthermore, information resources are limited to reports from dive operators, news reports, publications, online forums and diving communities.
-However, estimates suggest that close to 200 divers lost their lives at the Blue Hole, which has earned it the nickname “Divers’ Graveyard”.
-Many of these deaths are specifically attributed to decompression problems, nitrogen narcosis, oxygen toxicity, lack of gas in the tank, blackouts and human error resulting from the complexity of technical diving at great depths.
+Unfortunately, the Blue Hole has learned a reputation as one of the most dangerous divers sites in the world.
+The combination of extreme depth, lake of underwater landmarks, the timing to explore the Arch unprepared and unpredictable current conditions have contributed to numerous incidents, making the site a challenge for even the most experienced divers.
+Determining the exact number of deaths at the Dahab Blue Hole is also a difficult task, due to the varied nature of information sources and the lake of a centralized official record.
+Furthermore, information resources are limited to reports from dive operators, news reports, publications, online forums and sharing communities.
+However, estimates suggested that close to 200 divers lost their lives at the Blue Hole, which has learned it the nickname "Divers’ Graveyard".
+Many of these deaths are specifically attributed to depression problems, nitrogen narcosis, oxygen toxicity, lake of gas in the tank, blackouts and human error resulting from the complexity of technical difference at great depth.
 Several publications have documented the deaths at the Blue Hole, highlighting the dangers of the site.
-Dennis Kenyon’s book “Shadows Over the Blue Hole” examines fatal accidents and safety lapses, while National Geographic’s “Inside the World’s Deadliest Dive Site” explores the dark history of the challenges faced by divers at the Blue Hole.
+Dennis Kenyon’s book "Shadows Over the Blue Hole" reviews fatal accidents and safety lapses, while National Geographic’s Inside the World’s Deadliest Dive Site explores the dark history of the challenges faced by divers at the Blue Hole.

 Photo: Author

-There is also a list of missing persons related to the site and it is believed that many bodies have not been recovered from the seabed to this day.
+There is also a list of missing persons related to the site and it is believed that many bodies have not been recovered from the seat to this day.
 According to Tarek Omar, a renowned technical diver who is responsible for most of the rescues of injured divers in the region, there is a tank and a wetsuit resting at 170 meters.
-According to Alex Heyes, another extremely experienced technical diver who ran the H2O Dive Center in Dahab for many years: “The challenge of the Blue Hole is to the recreational diver what Kilimanjaro is to the hiker”.
+According to Alex Heyes, another extremely experienced technical diver who ran the H2O Dive Center in Dahab for many years: "The challenge of the Blue Hole is to the recreational diver what Kilimanjaro is to the hiker".
 Alex Hayes died during a technical dive in the Blue Hole in 2011.
-Interestingly, it is estimated that in the last 27 years, from 1997 to 2024, the majority of fatal accidents have occurred with technical divers and those considered highly trained, many of them diving instructors.
+Interestedly, it is estimated that in the last 27 years, from 1997 to 2024, the majority of fatal accidents have occurred with technical differences and these considered highly trained, many of them having instructors.
 And, due to this history, local authorities have been led to impose strict regulations to ensure the safety of divers, such as prohibiting dives by single individuals and requiring proof of experience for dives below 40 meters.

 Preparing for the 100-Meter Dive in Dahab